NewEconoLab/NNS-EN/nns_protocol.rst

 the bid ending block will be determined according to the hash of future blocks.
 The bid winner can be determined after all the bids from the bid opening and the ending block are collected.

-..  image:: image/bidding.jpeg
+..  image:: img/bidding.jpeg
    :height: 700px
    :width: 800px
    :scale: 100%
-   :alt: NNS logo
+   :alt: Bidding
    :align: center

 The end result of this auction method is that if you think that nobody bids against you for a domain name,